Military Retirement Pay Income Tax Exclusion

 How to apply

-Claimed on Kentucky income tax return; use Schedule P if service spans the 1998 cutoff.
+Claimed on Kentucky income tax return; use Schedule P if service spans the 1998 cutoff or if military retirement exceeds $31,110.

 Other Kentucky Tax Benefits